 One doesn’t have to be an expert digital marketer to know the significant role that Google plays in every day life.
 No matter the update or algorithm change, the search engine giant’s goal has always been to deliver the best, most relevant results that they believe people want to see.
 With that in mind, it is understandable why they would start adding new integrations to their search results (such as their quick search tool and local events display, for example).
 These upgrades make sense, as they provide helpful information to a user faster and more efficiently.
 It isn’t surprising either, as such a move keeps people on Google instead of clicking elsewhere.
 (You sly dogs, you.)

 Within the last 24 hours, Instagram has quietly rolled out another significant update to its platform that all business owners and marketing professionals would be wise to pay attention to.
 The social media giant is releasing impactful new features including video account tagging, shoppable stories and ability to browse items for sale within the Explore feed.
+I personally noticed the first of the major new additions while posting for a District Maven social media marketing client today.
+As I went to post their weekly promotional video, I noticed right below the caption section was a new option to “Tag People.”
+Intrigued, I immediately clicked on it and was prompted to do exactly that.
+(Also, it seems that video tagging follows the same rules as image tagging — one gets to tag up to 20 accounts.)

 Digital marketing best practices have evolved tremendously over the years, but one thing will always remain true: optimized content reigns supreme.
 Nearly every business owner, blogger, digital marketer and tech-savy person is well aware that the most effective campaigns are unique, relevant and share-worthy for a targeted audience or demographic.
 What fewer Webmasters know is that the secret sauce for a successful content marketing campaign truly lies in how it is intercepted and understood by the search engines.